sai-kiran-y/uplink/examples/rpi/updates/rootfs_update/README.md

 Upload the file rootfs_update.tar.gz in the "Update Firmware" section of the Bytebeam cloud.
 Once the OTA update is triggered, the file rootfs_update.tar.gz is downloaded to the device and its contents are extracted.
 Then updater script is run, which inturn calls rootfs_update.sh with appropriate parameters.
-Note that update.sh is like a wrapper script to rootfs_update.sh
+Note that updater is like a wrapper script to rootfs_update.sh

 ## Working of rootfs_update.sh scripts